 What does an elephant actually need from a forest?

 For starters, elephants are not indiscriminate feeders.
 While they do eat a wide variety of vegetation, from grasses and shrubs to trees and creepers, they also show clear preferences.
+In fact, elephants prefer secondary forests over dense primary ones, because secondary growth is richer in shrubs, grasses, and climbers that they can easily consume.
+As bulk feeders, elephants require a lot of food daily, and secondary forests provide the accessibility and diversity of plants to meet this need.
 The three key ranges that our Wildlife SOS team surveyed were Mahasamund, Rawan, and Lawan.
 Here, our researchers recorded the presence of 90 different plant species, of which 16 species stood out as primary food sources for elephants.
-These included bamboo (Bamboosa arundinacea), oleander (Odium odorum or Nerium odorum), khair (Acacia catechu), bidi leaf tree (Bauhinia racemosa), mahua (Madhuca longifolia), and Indian frankincense (Boswellia serrata).
-It turns out that many of these plants are also heavily used by humans.
-In the Mahasamund Range, for instance, field teams found piles of cut and stacked stems of important elephant food plants like Indian redwood (Soymida febrifuga) and Bengal quince (Aegle marmelos).
-These forests, although appearing green to the eye, were becoming functionally empty for elephants looking for nutrition.
+These included bamboo (Bamboosa arundinacea), oleander (Odium odorum or Nerium odorum), bidi leaf tree (Bauhinia racemosa), mahua (Madhuca longifolia), Indian coral tree (Erythrina suberosa), and Indian frankincense (Boswellia serrata).
+However, the pressures are now spreading to interior areas, and the team recorded large numbers of cut and stacked stems of plants like Indian redwood (Soymida febrifuga), Bengal quince (Aegle marmelos), ebony tree (Diospyrus melanoxylon), Brilliant Gardenia (Gardenia resinifera), clearing nut tree (Strychnos potatorum) and cutch tree (Acacia catechu) during vegetation sampling.
+These forests, although appearing green to the eye, were becoming functionally empty.
+Elephants also act as ecosystem engineers, as they pass through dense primary forests, their movement opens up gaps in the canopy, making way for shrubs and grasses to grow, gradually encouraging secondary forest that better supports their own needs.

 But is food the only factor?